nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * Incompatible dictionary methods.
 	* dict.has_key(key): use "key in dict".
 	* dict.iter*: use attributes directly (e.g. "dict.items()" instead of "dict.iteritems()").
-	* Certain code fragments expect a list, so wrap the iterator clal inside a list constructor.
+	* Certain code fragments expect a list, so wrap the iterator call inside a list constructor.
 * No more unichr.
 	* Standardize around "chr".